Yesterday, I witnessed one of the finest pieces of digital marketing that I’ve seen for some time.

 The music app’s campaign was simple – show their users what they’d been listening to – and offer them the chance to share this information on social media.
 Their user’s accepted.

-On the same day that Spotify launched this campaign, MyWallSt reported that their share price had risen by 13%.
+On the same day that Spotify launched this campaign in 2022, MyWallSt reported that their share price had risen by 13%.

 Are Social Shares Worth Anything?